 Exploitation Path

-, causing unintended assignment of object prototypes.
+An attacker can send a specially crafted string with __proto__ in it to devalue.parse, causing unintended assignment of object prototypes.
 This can alter default behaviors across the application, such as method overrides or logic bypasses.

 Mitigation Steps

-To secure applications using devalue
+To secure applications using devalue:

 - Update Immediately: Upgrade to

-version 5.3.2 or later. - Validate Input: Ensure only trusted, expected data is parsed by the library.
+devalueversion 5.3.2 or later. - Validate Input: Ensure only trusted, expected data is parsed by the library.

 - Avoid Parsing Untrusted Payloads: Reject or sanitize input that may include prototype manipulation.